bshlgrs/econflow/README.md

-# Econfiddle

-## Solving incentive structures with Tensorflow
+# Econflow -- Solving incentive structures with Tensorflow

+If I have a bunch of agents who all get to choose a single real value as an action, and then everyone gets a reward as some function of all the actions, then we can compute Nash equilibria by minimizing the norm of the diagonal of the Jacobian of the utilities wrt the actions.

+coming soon: a better explanation, more examples

 ## notes